t-0hmura/orca-mlips/OPTIONS.md

 ```

 `!
 ExtOpt` is required to make ORCA use the external tool.
 See `README.md` for the full two-step workflow rationale.

+## Server Options

+The model server starts automatically on first use and stops after idle timeout.
+These options are for advanced use only.

+- `--no-server` — Disable auto server; load model directly each time.
+- `--server-socket <path>` — Manual socket path.
+- `--stop-server` — Send shutdown to a running server.
+- `--server-idle-timeout <int>` — Idle timeout in seconds (default: 600).

+Auto-started servers are scoped per parent ORCA process and stop automatically when that parent exits.

 ## `KEY=VALUE` Parsing Rules